young parent payment

 a payment for taiohi who are bringing up children

-To get the payment, you must be either:
+To get the payment, you need to be aged 16 to 19, bringing up a child, and either:

-The amount of money you’ll get depends on your circumstances, but you can check the current rates at the Work and Income website.
+The amount of money you’ll get depends on your circumstances, but you can check the current rates on the Work and Income website.

 While you’re getting Young Parent Payment, you’ll work with a youth coach to become an expert at managing your money.
 We’ll send you on a budgeting course as soon as there’s a space.
 Your payment will increase by $10 per week if you:

 - complete your budgeting course, and

 - show your coach that you’ve spent your money wisely for three months.

 This is called a budgeting incentive.
 When you’ve earned all the incentives you can, you get to look after more of your payment yourself.